Residency Curriculum

 - Graduate Medical Physics Advanced Imaging Course

-The Medical Physics Residency Program does not contain a research requirement but residents are strongly encouraged to develop this skillset through clinical implementation projects which require literature review, experimentation, and documentation.
-Example of such projects include:
+The Therapeutic Medical Physics Residency Program does not include a formal research requirement; however, residents are strongly encouraged to develop research and problem-solving skills through clinical implementation projects that involve literature review, experimental design, data analysis, and documentation.
+Residents are allotted up to three months in Year Two of training to complete research or clinical projects.

-- Beam modelling and validation testing of VersaHD in Eclipse prior to FDA release
+- Beam modeling and validation testing of the VersaHD in Eclipse prior to FDA release

-- Modelling and validation of a couch top designed to create compatibility between the Hexapod table and the Calypso tracking system
+- Modeling and validation of a couch top designed to enable compatibility between the Hexapod table and the Calypso tracking system